dachaparrop/WriteUps/UQBAR-CTF-Hack-The-Box-08-2024/Machine 0136009C/README.md

 ```sh
 sudo nmap -p 22,53,80,1557,32400,32469 -Pn -sVC --min-rate 5000 -oN puertos.txt 10.129.231.219
 ```
+#### parameters explanation
++ -p- : Scans all possible ports (1 - 65535)
++ -sS : (stealth Scan) Sends SYN packets and waits for a response, it's faster and stealthier than a full TCP scan
++ -Pn : no `ping` command is performed, so the scan was doing without checking if the machine responds to ICMP pings
++ --min-rate 5000 : Sets a minimum rate of `5000` packets per second (the more packets, the faster, but noisier and more detectable)
++ -vvv : More verbosity, you can see the ports discovering in the process
++ -n : Skips DNS resolution, speeding up the scan
++ -oG puertos.txt : Saves the scan results in a grepable format (easy to filter and use the `grep` command) in the file `"puertos.txt"`
++

 ```java
 PORT      STATE SERVICE VERSION
 22/tcp    open  ssh     OpenSSH 6.7p1 Debian 5+deb8u3 (protocol 2.0)